 Foundations and Anchorage on East Side

 This aerial view shows the main foundation elements on the east side of the crossing looking westwards at low water.
-In order east to west, it shows the cutting in the Aust cliff, the temporary access gantry adjacent to Aust viaduct works, the construction of the east anchorage and the continuation of the incomplete access gantry to the east main pier works on the limestone outcrop only exposed at low water springs.
+In order, east to west, it shows the cutting in the Aust cliff, the temporary access gantry adjacent to the Aust viaduct works, the construction of the east anchorage and the continuation of the incomplete access gantry to the east main pier works on the limestone outcrop which is only exposed at low water springs.
 The working platform from which the pier works were constructed was put in place by using a floating jack-up platform which had been removed at the time of this photograph.

 The construction of a suspension bridge starts with the foundations and towers.
-The main suspension cables are firmly anchored to abutments at both ends of the bridge and are held up by the towers, to provide the bridge with its iconic shape.
+The main suspension cables are firmly anchored to massive abutments at both ends of the bridge and are held up by the towers, to provide the bridge with its iconic shape.
 The bridge deck is supported by hangers suspended from these cables.

 The two main towers were each built on a boat-shaped pier 130 ft (40 m) long by 38 ft (11.5 m) wide, with cut-water ends.
-Each tower would consist of two full height vertical steel legs 77 ft (23.5 m) apart, centre to centre, joined by three steel portal beams.
+Each tower would consist of two full height vertical steel legs 77 ft (23.5 m) apart, centre to centre, joined together by three steel portal beams.
 Both piers were constructed from temporary jetties that were built out into the estuary from the respective shore.